 Where the Smart Money Is Moving

-Vietnam has absorbed the largest single-category shift — primarily apparel, footwear, and electronics assembly.
-Factories that were running at 60% capacity two years ago are now booked 18 months out in some categories.
-The brands who moved early have locked in pricing.
-The brands moving now are paying 2026 rates for 2025 orders.
+Vietnam has absorbed the largest single-category shift.
+Apparel.
+Footwear.
+Electronics assembly.
+Factories that ran at 60% capacity in 2023 are now booked eighteen months out in select categories.
+The brands that moved in 2024 hold pricing.
+The brands moving in April 2026 are paying 2027 rates for orders due this fall.

 The Arbitrage Window Is Open Now